-A. Visitors are asked to minimize noise and to remain in the patient's room or in the designated waiting room or public areas of the building.
+Visitors are asked to minimize noise and to remain in the patient's room or in the designated waiting room or public areas of the building.
 Any visitor found in areas where visitation is not permitted should be asked to leave the area.
-Visitors may be asked to step out of the patient's room in order to give the healthcare professionals caring for patients enough room to do their work.
+Visitors may be asked to step out of the patient's room in order to give the healthcare professionals caring for patients enough room to do their work

-A. Waiting Rooms:
+Waiting Rooms:

-- Waiting room areas are available to patients, family, and visitors. - Volunteers and staff will check with the visitors in the Surgery/Critical Care waiting room at periodic intervals to keep visitors informed of the patient's progress through surgery or to answer any questions regarding the patient's condition. - A. Clergy will be extended the courtesy of flexible visitation, providing it does not interfere with medical care/treatment.
+- · Waiting room areas are available to patients, family and visitors. - Volunteers and staff will check with the visitors in the Surgery/Critical Care waiting room at periodic intervals to keep visitors informed of the patient progress through surgery or to answer any questions regarding the patient condition.

+Clergy will be extended the courtesy of flexible visitation, providing it does not interfere with medical care/treatment.
 Pastoral Care staff shall have either a Pastoral Care badge or will be badged as a visitor.
-All clergy should check-in at the nursing desk of the appropriate unit. - A. If an outbreak of infection requires some restriction for public health, the staff must educate the patient and family to ensure the safety of the patient and visitor. - 1.
-Visiting may be limited or restricted during pandemics or other community outbreaks. - 2.
-Visitors should communicate with the nursing staff to receive instructions regarding the prevention of infection while visiting. - 3.
-Visitors who have signs of infectious disease (fever/chills, sore throat, cough, vomiting, or diarrhea) in the previous 48 hours are prohibited from visiting. - 4.
-Visitors are expected to conform to posted infection control precautions as well as any necessary screening, personal protective equipment, and other infection control recommendations as instructed by the care team. - 5.
-Visitors will not be required to show proof of vaccination or immunization and may interact with patients if the patient allows. - A. Visiting Patient on Isolation Precautions: - In the case of isolation patients, the nurse assigned to the patient is required to educate visitors on isolation protocols including the use of personal protective equipment (PPE) for the safety of the patient, visitor, staff, and remaining hospital population.
+All clergy should check in at the nursing desk of the appropriate unit.
+If an outbreak of infection requires some restriction for public health, the staff must educate the patient and family to ensure safety to the patient and visitor.

+- A. Visiting may be limited or restricted during pandemics or other community outbreaks. - B. Visitors should communicate with the nursing staff to receive instructions regarding the prevention of infection while visiting. - C. Visitors who have signs of infectious disease (fever/chills, sore throat, cough, vomiting, or diarrhea) in the previous 48 hours are prohibited from visiting. - D. Visitors are expected to conform to posted infection control precautions as well as any necessary screening, personal protective equipment and other infection control recommendations as instructed by the care team. - E. Visitors will not be required to show proof of vaccination or immunization and may interact with patients if patient allows.

+Visiting Patient on Isolation Precautions:

+- A. In the case of isolation patients, the nurse assigned to the patient is required to educate visitors to isolation protocols including the use of personal protective equipment (PPE) for the safety of the patient, visitor, staff, and remaining hospital population.
 Education is also provided on the door to explain the appropriate PPE required for entry.
-Education will be documented in the electronic medical record. - 2.
-Visitors are asked to wash their hands before entering and leaving the patient room.
+Education will be documented in the electronic medical record. - B. Visitors are asked to wash their hands before entering and leaving the patient room.
 Hand sanitizer is provided at the door of each room.